Oedipus Act 2

 And a serpent crawled from the clouds.

-At sunset the Sun could no longer hold back,
+At sunset the Sun could

 and raised her skirt to reveal